-As a restaurant owner, you know having a website for it makes business sense.
+As a restaurant owner, you know having a website makes business sense.
 You also probably have multiple social media accounts.
-What’s just as important is the need to make your restaurant’s website ADA compliant.
+What’s just as important is the need to make your restaurant’s website is ADA compliant.

 Your restaurant must comply with the Americans with Disabilities Act.
 Are you aware your restaurant’s website must do the same?
 Below you’ll find more information about website ADA compliance for restaurants.
 You’ll also learn how to make sure your site is compliant and welcomes everyone.

 Restaurant websites are one of the most popular targets for ADA non-compliance lawsuits.
 One of the best-known cases involved a vision-impaired plaintiff who couldn’t order from the Domino’s Pizza website menu or mobile app.

 What makes restaurants particularly vulnerable to lawsuits is the growing popularity of online ordering.
 Ordering takeout from your phone or laptop has become a convenient option in recent years.
 Unfortunately, when some disabled users try to order meals from their favorite restaurant websites, they can’t.
 When that happens, those restaurants risk being sued.

 And don’t think ADA compliance for websites doesn’t apply to your restaurant because it’s small.
 Large chains aren’t the only ones being sued for non-compliance.
 Even family-run restaurants have been hit with lawsuits.

 Title III and How it Impacts Your Restaurant

 Title III of the ADA specifically addresses the right of disabled people to enjoy places of public accommodations, like restaurants the same way non-disabled users do.
 When the ADA was enacted, Title III only meant making brick-and-mortar restaurants accessible to everyone.